iterate/mikrobloggeriet/CONTRIBUTING.md

 ## Development environment

 ### VSCode
-To connect VSCode to the Clojure REPL, we recommend installing the VSCode extension [Calva].
+To connect VSCode to the Clojure REPL, we recommend using the VSCode extension [Calva].

 1. In the Command Palette, search for **Calva: Start a Project REPL and Connect**
 2. For *Project Type*, select **deps.edn**
 3. For alias, select **:dev**